Sebest33/ocacia/README.md

    ```
 3. Open `http://localhost:5000/` in your browser.

-The `/admin` page lets you add, edit and delete employees.
-The main page shows them on the map.
+Use the "Manage Employees" button on the map page to add, edit or delete employees.